-9. Equity Classifications
+8. Equity Classifications

-Equity is classified as net position and displayed in three components:
+In the government-wide financial statements, equity is classified as net position and displayed in three components:

-- a.
-Invested in capital assets, net of related debt Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances (excluding unspent bond proceeds) of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - b.
-Restricted net position Consists of net positions with constraints placed on their use either by: (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments, or (2) law through constitutional provisions or enabling legislation. - c.
-Unrestricted net position All other net positions that do not meet the definitions of "restricted" or "invested in capital assets, net of related debt."
+a.
+Net investment in capital assets - Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances (excluding unspent bond proceeds) of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.

+- D. Assets/Deferred Outflows, Liabilities/Deferred Inflows and Net Position or Equity (cont'd) - 8.
+Equity Classifications (cont'd) - b.
+Restricted net position Consists of net position with constraints placed on its use either by: (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments, or (2) law through constitutional provisions or enabling legislation. - c.
+Unrestricted net position All other net position that does not meet the definitions of "restricted" or "net investment in capital assets."